Accudio/mytopforspotify-webclient/README.md

     $ npm start

 Then open `http://localhost:3000` in a browser.
-For more information on building the client and deployment see [create-react-app.md]
+For more information on building the client and deployment see [create-react-app.md][createreactappmd]

 ## Version History

+- v0.9.0 - First release of beta version.
+Includes full intended fucntionality and design.
 - v0.1.0 - Initial Release

 [url]:https://mytopspotify.io/